Skip to main content

 Connecting the CLI

-Once scd-server is running, each developer connects their local scd CLI to it.
+Once scd-server is running, each developer connects their local scd CLI to it using a personal CLI token.

 scd configure --central-url http://your-server:3000